nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 # Part 3: Hello Science

 In Part 1, you learned how to use the basic building blocks of Nextflow to assemble a simple pipeline capable of processing some text and parallelizing execution if there were multiple inputs.
+Then in Part 2, you learned how to use containers to pull in command line tools without dealing with software dependency issues.

 Now, we show you how to use the same components and principles to build a pipeline that does something a bit more interesting, and hopefully a bit more relatable to your work.

 Specifically, we show you how to implement a simple variant calling pipeline with [GATK](https://gatk.broadinstitute.org/) (Genome Analysis Toolkit), a widely used software package for analyzing high-throughput sequencing data.